Kattis/problem-package-format/spec/2023-07-draft/output_validators.md

 ### Validator standard output and standard error

-A valididator program is allowed to write any kind of debug information to its standard error pipe.
+A validator program is allowed to write any kind of debug information to its standard error pipe.
 This information may be displayed to the user upon invocation of the validator.